TeachBooks/mirror_teachbook_manual/book/workflows/branches.md

 We're making a new branch called `chapter-2` from the `main` branch.
 ```

 3. You should be sent back to an overview page of your repository.
 In the branch selection menu (see {numref}`new-branch-repo`), it should now say `chapter-2` instead of `main`.
+Here you can also select another existing branch.

 ```{figure} ../images/gitlab-new-branch-repo.png
 :name: new-branch-repo

 The circled menu is the branch selection menu.
 ```

 ````
 ````{tab-item} In GitHub